 When there is an extension or flexion of the neck, (neck strain) whiplash occurs.
 When the athlete is struck from behind during contact sports, injury occurs, and the head is thrown both forward and backward.
 Soft tissues of the neck such as cervical muscles, ligaments, discs and nerve roots may be injured, producing stiffness, neck pain and loss of motion.

 Back, the hips and trunk are the body segments and joints to experience movement during a strain.
 Forward movement, which acts to compress the spine accompanies motion in these structures.
 This motion causes the head producing tension when moving backwards in which the lower cervical segment extends and upper flexes.
 With this motion of the vertebrae, the anterior structures are separated and posterior components including joints are compressed.

-Cause of injury
+Cause of whiplash

-Signs and symptoms
+Whiplash signs and symptoms

-Rehabilitation and prevention
+Whiplash rehabilitation and prevention

-Benefits of massage for whiplash
+Neck massage for whiplash in Watford

 A neck massage concentrates on the neck and shoulder muscles.
 Neck massage includes the scalenes, sternocleidomastoid and upper trapezius.
 A neck massage will help to reduce acute pain, increase relaxation, relieve tension, reduce headaches and increase relaxation.
 Many techniques as STR and MET are used to improve blood circulation, reduce joint stiffness and improve tissue elasticity.
 Our sports massage therapist at Lucas Massage Therapy uses neck massage to help reduce pain, tension and tightness of the muscles.
 Whiplash is a traumatic injury and needs to be addressed soon after the injury to avoid any chronic problems.